dibalokechanda/dibalokechanda.github.io/_posts/2023-08-29-a-reference-guide-to-statistics-blog.md

 $$

-What factors dicate the sampling distribution of the sample variance:
+What factors determine the sampling distribution of the sample variance:

 - Which distribution we are sampling from
 - The sample size $n$